ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance.md

 of a component together with the product manager on the Jour Fixe, according to the process to handle [feature requests](http://www.ilias.de/docu/goto.php?target=wiki_5307&client_id=docu#ilPageTocA119).

-Changes in the code of a component are privilege of the maintainer, which might be delegated to other developers.
-Proposals for bugfixes or improvements of some component can be handed by contributors according to the [guidelines for contributions](contributing.md) and are recognized by responsible maintainers.
+Changes in the code of a component are the privilege of the maintainer, which might be delegated to other developers.
+Proposals for bugfixes or improvements of some component can be handed in by contributors according to the [guidelines for contributions](contributing.md) and are recognized by responsible maintainers.

 <a name="issue-management"></a>
 ## Issue Management
-Issues with components are handed in a the [Issue-Tracker](http://mantis.ilias.de).
+Issues with components are handed in through the [Issue-Tracker](http://mantis.ilias.de).
 They are assigned to the responsible maintainer automatically and are handled according to the [bug fixing process](https://docu.ilias.de/goto_docu_file_4566_download.html).